 i) Effect on family and friends: The Mayor will inevitably be "out of the house" more than an ordinary Councillor and often at unsocial hours.
-A Mayor's social life is disrupted and supplanted with a new social life not of their making and thus keeping up with his/her own interests and friends may prove difficult.
+A Mayor's

-Version: Adopted: Officer Responsible: Next Review: 3.0 12.12.22 Jane Ayre, Town Clerk December 2023
+Version: Adopted: Officer Responsible: Review Date: 4.0 11.12.23 Jane Ayre, Town Clerk March 2024

-- Effect on career/job: Careful discussions will need to take place with the Mayor's employer to ensure a good balance is maintained.
+- social life is disrupted and supplanted with a new social life not of their making and thus keeping up with his/her own interests and friends may prove difficult. - ii) Effect on career/job: Careful discussions will need to take place with the Mayor's employer to ensure a good balance is maintained.
 Some employers make provision for leave for employees fulfilling a public role. - iii) Effect on political career: The Mayor is traditionally neutral and steps back from politics for the term of Office but that is not to say he/she does not have a vote in Council and they will continue to play a role in the decision making of the Council. - iv) Effects on personal and religious beliefs: As Mayor, a Councillor represents all sections of the Council, not merely those who support a particular political, social or religious view.
 It is the role of the Mayor to acknowledge, celebrate and support diversity in the area.
 A Mayor will be invited to institutions he/she is politically opposed to, and church services opposed to his/her own religious beliefs.
 It must be remembered that the Office of Mayor belongs to the public and not the individual that occupies it, or for that matter the Officers who advise it. - v) Pomp and ceremony: Some will be uncomfortable with the formality of the traditional Office of Mayor.
 There are Chains of Office to wear and numerous protocols to follow.
 The public want such trappings of Office.
 Mayors should operate within such constraints but should not be afraid to add their own personality and flair to the proceedings. - vi) Effects on Non-Councillor Interests: The Mayor, as he/she does in his/her capacity as Councillor, must act within the Code of Conduct and as such must be conscious of his/her private activities and any potential impact they might have on his/her public role. - vii) Effects on Mayor's Partner: The Consort will be expected to play a part in the Mayoral Role.
 It must, however, be stressed that whilst a Councillor is in politics because he/she wants to be, it may be difficult for his/her partner to take on such a public role.

-Version: Adopted: Officer Responsible: Next Review: 3.0 12.12.22 Jane Ayre, Town Clerk December 2023
+Version: Adopted: Officer Responsible: Review Date: 4.0 11.12.23 Jane Ayre, Town Clerk March 2024